 3. You can grow a solid customer base

-Third, you can build a better rapport with your customers by utilizing lean startup development.
-If you give your customers the opportunity to offer feedback on your app from the very beginning, they are more likely to be loyal to your startup moving forward.
+Third, you can build a better rapport with your customers by utilizing lean startup mobile development.
+If you allow your customers to offer feedback on your app from the very beginning, they are more likely to be loyal to your startup moving forward.

-What you need to consider when it comes to lean startup development: a checklist
+What you need to consider when it comes to lean startup in mobile app development: checklist

 Not sure where to begin when it comes to utilizing lean startup techniques to create an MVP?
 Don’t worry; we’ve got you covered.